Tuesday, 7 June 2016

 (18) – Almost anything goes, provided that it is contextual (not for minors)

-(Restricted 18) –
+(Restricted 18) – Hardcore pornography.

-How do the contemporary BBFC film ratings compare to
+How do the contemporary BBFC film ratings compare to historical BBFC film ratings?

-In the beginning there were only two possible ratings a film could
+In the beginning there were only two possible ratings a film could achieve, which was ‘U’ certificate for universal viewing by everybody, and ‘Adult’ of course meant only for adults.

-When was the 12a rating introduced and what impact did it
+When was the 12a rating introduced and what impact did it have on films released at that time?

 The 12A rating was introduced in 2002 on 20th August, replacing the 12 rating within cinema.
 The first film released with the newfound certificate was The Bourne Identity, and the distributor of Spider-Man re-released the film after the introduction of 12A so the film could reach its target audience and therefore get more sales.